 (7) The UVLS scheme shall be designed to ensure reliable operation.
 The scheme shall not impede continued operation of any Distribution Generation Resource (DGR) or Distribution Energy Storage Resource (DESR) during a UVLS event, except as permitted by Protocol Section 3.8.6, Distribution Generation Resources (DGRs) and Distribution Energy Storage Resources (DESRs).

-(8) In addition, protective relaying for Generation Resources must be designed to meet Voltage Ride-Through (VRT) criteria as detailed in Section 2.9.
+(8) In addition, protective relaying for Generation Resources and ESRs must be designed to meet Voltage Ride-Through (VRT) criteria as detailed in Section 2.9.

 (9) Restoration of any Load shed by UVLS shall be coordinated with ERCOT.